Before you start: what you are actually signing up for

 openclaw config set messaging.telegram.allowedUsers YOUR-USER-ID

-allowedUsers is your security whitelist.
+allowedUsers is your security allowlist.
 Without it, anyone who knows your bot's username can send it commands.
-This is a critical setting.

 Start the gateway and verify it works: